toplap/awesome-livecoding/README.md

 * [s2hs2](https://github.com/yecto/s2hs2-TidalCycles-0.8-), an interface between TidalCycles and Processing
 * [TidalUnity](https://github.com/moxuse/tidal-unity), an interface between TidalCycles and Unity 3D
 * [Tidal-Unity](https://github.com/lvm/Tidal-Unity), TidalCycles meets Unity 3D
-* [WaveTexture](https://github.com/keijiro/WavTexture), A Unity example showing how to bake a waveform of an audio clip into a texture and use it in a shader
+* [WavTexture](https://github.com/keijiro/WavTexture), a Unity example showing how to bake a waveform of an audio clip into a texture and use it in a shader

 ## To Watch